-There are a variety of other types of federal and state anti-fraud and abuse laws, including laws prohibiting submission of false or otherwise improper claims to federal healthcare programs, and laws limiting the extent of any differences between the Company's charges to Medicare and Medicaid and its charges to other parties.
-The Company seeks to conduct its business in compliance with the federal and state anti-fraud and abuse laws.
-However, the Company is unable to predict how these laws will be applied in the future, and no assurances can be given that its arrangements will not be subject to scrutiny under them.
+There are a variety of other types of federal and state anti-fraud and abuse laws, including laws prohibiting submission of false or fraudulent claims.
+The Company seeks to conduct its business in compliance with all federal and state anti-fraud and abuse laws.
+However, the Company is unable to predict how these laws will be applied in the future, and no assurances can be given that its arrangements will not be subject to scrutiny under such laws.
 Sanctions for violations of these laws may include exclusion from participation in Medicare, Medicaid and other federal healthcare programs, significant criminal and civil fines and penalties, and loss of licensure.
-Any exclusion from participation in a federal healthcare program, or any loss of licensure, arising from any action by any federal or state regulatory or enforcement authority, would have a material adverse effect on the Company's In addition, any significant criminal or civil penalty business. resulting from such proceedings could have a material adverse effect on the Company's business.
+Any exclusion from participation in a federal healthcare program, or any loss of licensure, arising from any action by any federal or state regulatory or enforcement authority, would have a material adverse effect on the Company's business.
+In addition, any significant criminal or civil penalty resulting from such proceedings could have a material adverse effect on the Company's business.